-The securities of each Fund are valued under the direction of the Funds' administrator and under the general supervision of the Board.
+The Board has adopted a pricing and valuation policy for use by each Fund and its Valuation Designee (defined below) in calculating the Fund's NAV.
+Pursuant to Rule 2a-5 under the 1940 Act, each Fund has designated the Adviser as its "Valuation Designee" to perform all of the fair value determinations as well as to perform all of the responsibilities that may be performed by the Valuation Designee in accordance with Rule 2a-5.
+The Valuation Designee is authorized to make all necessary determinations of the fair values of portfolio securities and other assets for which market quotations are not readily available or if it is deemed that the prices obtained from brokers and dealers or independent pricing services are unreliable.
 Prices are generally determined using readily available market prices.
 Subject to the approval of the Board, the Funds may employ outside organizations, which may use a matrix or formula method that takes into consideration market indices, matrices, yield curves and other specific adjustments in determining the approximate market value of portfolio investments.
 This may result in the investments being valued at a price that differs from the price that would have been determined had the matrix or formula method not been used.
 All cash, receivables, and current payables are carried on a Fund's books at their face value.
-Other assets, if any, are valued at fair value as determined in good faith by the Funds' Valuation Committee under the direction of the Board.
+Other assets, if any, are valued at fair value as determined in good faith by the Valuation Designee.